 A divorce produces a lot of paperwork.
 The simplest way to keep track of all these papers is with a three-ring binder and a three-hole punch.
 Put papers in chronological order and make an index.

 You may prefer to set up individual files for various categories of divorce papers.
 Some examples are correspondence with your attorney, drafts of agreements, financial information, and pleadings.
 Files will help you keep papers neat and organized.

-If you have debt in your name, like credit cards or student loans, you will want to pay those debts down as much as possible before a divorce.
-Most American families spend close to their entire income, if not more, and when one household becomes two, there is often not enough money to pay the both sets of expenses unless something changes.
+If you have debt in your name, like credit cards or student loans, pay those debts down as much as possible before a divorce.
+Most American families spend close to their entire income, if not more, and when one household becomes two, there is often not enough money to pay both sets of expenses unless something changes.